 In 2010, the GCF was created to help developing countries fulfill the 194-nation international treaty known as the United Nations Framework Convention on Climate Change, or UNFCCC.

-The fund says it has already launched dozens of projects worth about $1.6 billion collectively.
-It replenished its financing with $4.1 billion in pledges from almost 30 nations last April, but that was a 7 percent drop from the $4.43 billion in pledges at the replenishment round in 2014.
+The fund says it has already launched dozens of projects worth about US$1.6 billion collectively.
+It replenished its financing with US$4.1 billion in pledges from almost 30 nations last April, but that was a 7 percent drop from the US$4.43 billion in pledges at the replenishment round in 2014.